spinnylights/vulkan-notes/vulkan_notes.md

 declarations, function definitions, and semicolons, although nothing at all is technically valid.

+After compilation, shaders can be linked together into a _shader executable_.
+One shader in the set must define a function `void main()`, which is used as the entry point for the executable.
+This function should take no parameters (i.e. its prototype could also be written `void main(void)`).

 ### Types

 Okay!
 Now we're getting somewhere.
 GLSL has a significantly